plone/plone.api/src/plone/api/docs/rationale.rst

 right now.
 That would be an alternative to the convenience methods.

-But telling developers that they will get yet another object from the API which isn't the requested object, but a API-wrapped one instead, would be very hard.
+But telling developers that they will get yet another object from the API which isn't the requested object, but an API-wrapped one instead, would be very hard.
-Also, making this wrap transparent, in order to make the returned object directly usable, would be nearly impossible, because we'd have to proxy all the :mod:`zope.interface` stuff, annotations and more.
+Also, making this wrap transparent in order to make the returned object directly usable would be nearly impossible, because we'd have to proxy all the :mod:`zope.interface` stuff, annotations and more.

 Furthermore, we want to avoid people writing code like this in tests or their